 Talent management best practices

-The specifics of talent management strategies vary based on the organization and its objectives, but effectively integrating the following best practices as part of your plan can increase your likelihood of success:
+The specifics of talent management strategies vary by organization and objectives, but effectively integrating the following best practices into your plan can increase your likelihood of success.

 From crafting detailed job descriptions to asking the right interview questions, finding and recognizing ideal candidates is the strongest starting point when it comes to talent management.
 Don’t focus solely on work history—tasks can be taught, but character, intellectual curiosity, and creativity may be better indicators of potential than past experience.